shyamp1-byte/Weather-App/README.md

 # Weather App

 - The Weather App is a simple web application that allows users to check the current weather of any city.
-By entering a city name, the app fetches real-time weather data using the OpenWeatherMap API and displays key weather details
+By entering a city name, the app fetches real-time weather data using the OpenWeatherMap API and displays key weather details.

 # What did I learn?